60+ DBMS Interview Questions and Answers (2026 Updated)

 The Growing Demand for DBMS

-Knowledge of cloud-based DBMS like Amazon Web Services (AWS) and Microsoft Azure is also becoming increasingly important as more businesses move to the cloud.
+Knowledge of cloud-based database platforms such as Amazon Web Services (AWS) and Microsoft Azure is also becoming increasingly important as more businesses continue moving to cloud environments.

-Here, we will be discussing the top basic DBMS interview questions and answers for freshers that are commonly asked during the recruitment process.
+Here are some of the most commonly asked basic DBMS interview questions and answers for freshers that are frequently discussed during the recruitment process:

 Let’s Understand DBMS Definition With Real-life Example